PatrickCoakley23/Angels_Breath/README.md

 The Hero image especially works well in drawing the user in, and given the website a very modern feel.

 ### Logo
 I created the logo on [Tailor Brands]( https://www.tailorbrands.com/).
-Although it is a paid service i feel the level of detail and quality of the template they use is worth it.
+Although it is a paid service I feel the level of detail and quality of the template they use is worth it.
 I felt the image is clean, elegant and is positioned well within the whiskey market.
 <h2 align="center"><img src="README/images/logo_white_background.jpg" max-width="30%"></h2>